w3c/cogai/chunks-and-rules.md

 * **@do properties** to iterate over the set of properties in a buffer
 * **@for** to iterate over the items in a comma separated list

-Apart from *update*, all actions are asynchronous, and when complete set the buffer status to reflect their outcome.
+Apart from *clear* and *update*, all actions are asynchronous, and when complete set the buffer status to reflect their outcome.
 Rules can query the status using *@status*.
 The value can be *pending*, *okay*, *forbidden*, *nomatch* and *failed*.
 This is analogous to the hypertext transfer protocol (HTTP) and allows rule engines to work with remote cognitive databases.
 To relate particular request and response pairs, use *@tag* in the action to pass an identifier to the subsequent asynchronous response where it can be accessed via *@tag* in a rule condition.

 Actions can be used in combination with *@id* to specify the chunk ID, e.g. to get a chunk with a given ID.
 Additional operations are supported for operations over property values that are comma separated lists of items, see below.